THOMASELOVE/431-classes-2023/class08/README.md

 1. On Wednesday morning, I fixed a typo in Lab 3, to change the units for bill depth from grams to mm in question 2.
 2. The **Answer Sketch** for Lab 2 will be posted to our Shared Drive by class time.

+## RStudio's Appearance

+- At home, I use the following RStudio setup, which you can customize by visiting **Tools**... **Global Options** and then selecting Appearance
+    - RStudio theme: Modern
+    - Zoom: 100%
+    - Editor font: Lucida Console
+    - Editor font size: 11 (or 12, depending on my eyes)
+    - Editor theme: Tomorrow Night Bright

+## Today's Activity

+- Here is the link to today's breakout activity.

 ## What to work on this weekend